brendanmatkin/BlindSpot/README.md

 For a cheap (or free), high-current, 5v power supply, use an old ATX PSU.
 I used [this Instructable](http://www.instructables.com/id/Converting-a-computer-ATX-power-supply-to-a-really/?ALLSTEPS) as a reference.

 I'm building the shutters out of my new favorite material: Komatex.
 It is expanded PVC.
 Super-light, easy to cut.

+I'm using 6 wide-angle generic webcams.
+The processing sketch uses the webcam's Friendly Names.
+If you are using Windows 7 or later (maybe vista), you will need to change the Friendly Names in the registry to unique values ie. "Webcam #1", "Webcam#2", etc. [Here is a tutorial](http://www.eightforums.com/customization/15321-tutorial-how-change-device-names-device-manager.html) on how to do it.